dean0x7d/pybinding/docs/tutorial/kpm.rst

 Green's function
 ****************

-The :meth:`~.KernelPolynomialMethod.calc_greens` can then be used to calculate Green's function corresponding to Hamiltonian matrix element `i,j` for the desired energy range and broadening:
+The :meth:`.KPM.calc_greens` can then be used to calculate Green's function corresponding to Hamiltonian matrix element `i,j` for the desired energy range and broadening:

 .. code-block:: python
     :emphasize-lines: 0